Gforky/Face-the-Internet/README.md

 2. From inside the repository, run `$ npm install` to get project dependencies.

-3. Once the dependencies have installed, running `$ npm start` will initiate the server and application and run a development version of the application on `htt`
+3. Once the dependencies have installed, running `$ npm start` will initiate the server and application and run a development version of the application on `http://localhost:3000/`

 ### Detailed Install